freder/md/readme.md

     - visualization
         - [x] graph
         - [ ] [make nodes 'pinnable' (to be able to mix manual and automatic layout)](https://github.com/freder/md/issues/2)
-        - highlight node's edges on hover
-        - show subset of graph
-            - "radius" filter tool: use scrollwheel to adjust the number of max. "hops" from the central node
     - versioning (using git): either automatic or manually
 - todo lists:
     - implement an existing notation?